AyeCode/invoicing/readme.txt

 * Ability to create payment forms - ADDED
 * If VAT is enabled, you can now disable taxes on a per item basis - ADDED
 * If VAT is enabled, you can now disable taxes on a per invoice basis - ADDED
+* Inovice action buttons not working on the 2019 theme - FIXED

 = 1.0.18 =
 * Display customer notes on the invoice print page - ADDED